AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-relatedperson-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [RelatedPerson](http://hl7.org/fhir/R4/relatedperson.html) that are supported.

+A [RelatedPerson](http://hl7.org/fhir/R4/relatedperson.html) resource is used within the context of a referencing resource.
+In the context of an exchange of health information a related person is part of the context established for a set of healthcare-related information.

 This profile is designed to set a core RelatedPerson standard:
-* Querying for records associated with a related person
-* Record or update a record associated with a related person
+* Recording or updating a related person referenced by another resource
+* Reading related persons referenced by another resource

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)